authelia/authelia/docs/content/en/reference/cli/authelia/authelia_access-control.md

 ### Options inherited from parent commands

 ```
   -c, --config strings                        configuration files to load (default [configuration.yml])
-      --config.directory string   path to a directory with yml/yaml files to load as part of the configuration
+      --config.experimental.filters strings   applies filters in order to the configuration file before the YAML parser, options are 'template', 'expand-env'
 ```

 ### SEE ALSO